 If you’re already divorced, walk in the grace of God!
 God forgives and cleanses our past.
 And yes, there are innocent victims of divorce.
 The Father doesn’t hold guilty a person who has a spouse who chooses to go their own way and forsake God’s plan.
 If you’re experienced this, and many have, let the mercy and grace of the Father mend your heart.
 And walk in forgiveness.

 If you’re struggling in your marriage, here is a suggestion.
 First, go to God in prayer and humble yourself.
 We can never change another person, we can only change ourselves.
 And marriage problems are people problems.
 And you are one of the people in that marriage!
 Ask God to show you what you are doing to hinder your relationship with your spouse.
 Psalm 139:23-24 encourages us to open ourselves up for God to examine our motives, and then be willing to repent and make changes where we are wrong.
 Think about it, if you really deal with yourself and the problems you create by what you do or how you respond to your spouse, that’s fifty percent of the problem situations in your marriage being worked on!
 Half (maybe more!) of the problems Susan and I have had are me!

 Don’t try to change your spouse.
 That is not your responsibility.
 You and how you act and what you do are your responsibility.

 Pray for your spouse daily.
 Here’s a great prayer.
 Father, help me be the best spouse my husband or wife could possibly have!
 Help me to be what he or she needs!
 Don’t pray, Lord, change my spouse.
 Pray, Lord, change me!

 There is so much to say here.
-We’ll address the issue of marriage and the problems that creep in again tomorrow.
+We’ll address the issue of marriage and the problems that creep in again in the next blog.